named or called

 Use visuals (mind-maps or charts), explore the phrases in the context of movies or podcasts, and always try to “cement” your knowledge in practice – by creating the sentences with these words about you, your life, or someone or something you know.

-Make learning English easier
+Make learning English enjoyable and effective!

 newsletter for English learners